 Travelling with children in an unfamiliar city is a daily challenge.
 Entertainment alternatives are often commercial and/or expensive and often not much fun for the parents themselves.

-Just outside downtown Oslo is a quaint farm/petting zoo oasis where kids can interact with farm animals, learn about farming and ecology.
+Just outside downtown Oslo is a quaint farm/petting zoo oasis where kids can interact with farm animals, learn about farming and ecology – all year round.

 The farm is located two minutes off Ensjø station, only one station past Tøyen where countless tourists travel each day to visit the Munch Museum.
 From downtown, exit the metro train and walk back towards and under the pedestrian bridge.
 Follow the road towards the left through the tunnel and the farm is immediately to the left.